bogosorter/Musicly/README.md

 ## Renderer process

-**A note about style:** As described above, two themes are supported: `light` and `dark`.
-All components should have custom styling for each of the themes.
-To distinguish which of them should be rendered, the class of an element enclosing all others will be set to `theme-[currentTheme]`.

 ### Events

 A bunch of events are fired and listened withing the app.
 To facilitate their use, this class provides a simple way to use events.
 Importing Events should result in a static object with the following methods: